complexorganizations/Data-Scraper/.github/readme.md

 How do i use this?
 - Download the [webscraper](https://webscraper.io/) extension, develop the scraper using the extension, export the scraper json rules after creating the scraper.

-How fast is this?
-- On our test, its more than 3,000 request per minute.

 How many domains can it scrape?
 - This will scrape as many domains as you like. ***NO LIMITS***